harshbafnaa/hand-written-digit-recognition/README.md

 - Special thanks to the TensorFlow and Streamlit communities for their invaluable resources.

-- This projject was created by [Harsh Bafna] (https://github.com/harshbafnaa/).
+- This projject was created by [Harsh Bafna](https://github.com/harshbafnaa/).